rank1zen/yujin/README.md

 # YUJIN.GG

-A League of Legends web app focused on usability.
+A League of Legends web app focused on usability; designed exclusively for ranked, soloq data.